 So why is that then?
 Well first there is Mike Kersjes' story and his never give up attitude.
-As such we have this man who doesn't see the word "no" as a final; he seems powered on to turn that "no" into a yes.
-We also see how this man thinks outside of the box when it comes to getting things done and is like a father figure to these children.
-Of course there is more to it than that as in typical fashion Mike's determination borders on obsession and this has knock on effects from the football team he coaches feeling like he isn't paying them the attention he is suppose to whilst his wife thinks that maybe his determination is driven from his refusal to be beaten rather than just for the good of the kids.
+As such we have this man who doesn't see the word "no" as final; in fact he seems to become empowered when he is told "no" to turn it into a "yes".
+We also see how this man thinks outside of the box when it comes to getting things done as well as being a father figure to these children.
+Of course there is more to "A Smile as Big as the Moon" than that as in typical fashion Mike's determination borders on obsessive and this has knock on effects from the football team he coaches feeling like he isn't paying them the attention he should to his wife thinking that maybe his determination is driven from his refusal to be beaten rather than a passion for the kids.

 What this all boils down to is that "A Smile as Big as the Moon" is a moving, touching, uplifting and inspiring movie which will warm the hearts of those who watch, open their eyes and encourage them to never give up.